 Past fellows have worked in many areas, including the effects of market share on prices, the impact of Medicaid on usage, the impact of Maryland’s global budgeting program, and the effects of the 340b drug-discount program.

-The first Seidman fellows joined HCP in summer 2015, and moved on in summer 2017.
-A new cohort of Seidman fellows began their terms at HCP over the summer of 2017.
-Wenjia Zhu, is mentored by Nicole Maestas, joins HCP from the Becker Friedman Institute at the University of Chicago.
-Andrew Wilcock, who comes from the University of Minnesota, is mentored by McWilliams and Mehrotra.
+The first Seidman fellows joined HCP in summer 2015.
+2017 fellow Wenjia Zhu of the Becker Friedman Institute at the University of Chicago was mentored by Nicole Maestas and Andrew Wilcock, from the University of Minnesota, was mentored by J. Michael McWilliams and Ateev Mehrotra.

 The Marshall J. Seidman lecture series has been held annually since 2001 with a health care policy expert from outside Harvard University providing insight on a current topic relevant to health care costs, quality, or improvements.